-Illinois State University anticipates that the State of Illinois will be in Phase 5 of Restore Illinois as early as June 11.
-As a result, the Fall 2021 semester will be a time of transition for the University, our state, and nation as we return to life similar to times prior to COVID-19.
+Illinois State University anticipates the Fall 2021 semester will be a time of transition for the University, our state, and nation.
 As has been the case throughout the pandemic, the University will continue to follow the most up-to-date health and safety guidance and will make adjustments accordingly when necessary.

 As students and employees become eligible for the vaccine as outlined in the IDPH's vaccine distribution plan, vaccination clinics will be held on-campus when a vaccine supply is made available to the University by the McLean County Health Department.